RawanMourad/Dog-Breed-Classification-using-Pretrained-Image-Classifiers/README.md

 2. Open the Jupyter Notebook check_images.py using Jupyter or JupyterLab.

-3. Run each cell in the notebook sequentially to replicate the data preprocessing, model selection, training, and evaluation process.
+3. Run the python file but check for correct directory paths

 ## Requirements